Guide to Understanding Negligence Principles Involving the Duty of Care and Standard of Care

-All negligence matters fall within the broad area of law known as tort law.
-Negligence matters are among the most common torts that give rise to litigation claims (lawsuits) and often involve injury to persons or damage to property caused by the carelessness of others such as the failure to properly keep walkways safe resulting in a 'slip and fall'.
+Negligence matters are among the most common torts that give rise to litigation claims (lawsuits) and often involve injury to persons or damage to property caused by the carelessness of others such as the failure to, among other things, properly keep walkways safe resulting in a 'slip and fall'.
 Negligence was recently defined in Seyom v.
 TTC, 2018 ONSC 6848 as:

 Generally speaking, negligence is the doing of something which a reasonably prudent person would not do, or the failure to do something which a reasonably prudent person would do, under circumstances similar to that found in a case.
 Negligence is relative to the circumstances.
 Negligent conduct gives rise, through an act or omission, to an unreasonable risk of harm.